triamnetwork/triam-docs/docs/new_features_in_version2.md

 ## New features - New Operations
 ### Create Asset
 **CreateAsset** is used to create a new token.
 The source account of the transaction which contains **CreateAsset** operation will be the unique owner on that token.
 We created an Asset table to save this data.
+The following table describes **CreateAsset** operation:
 | Fields | Param Type | Description |
 | --- | --- | --- |
 | asset | Asset | It contains two fields: issuer(PublicKey) and asset code (string).
 We will create the new unique token from asset code. |